-Using the Actual Expenses
+Using the Actual

 Certain vehicle-related amounts you spend can be used

 to determine your actual expenses.
 Vehicle expenses include:

 - Registration and license

 - Parking fees and tolls

-- Repairs and maintenance (including
+- Repairs and maintenance (including tires)

 - Car washes

-Using the Standard Mileage Rate Method
+the Standard Mileage Rate Method

-mileage deduction, you may deduct 56.5 cents for business purposes and job
+mileage deduction, you may deduct 57.5 cents for business purposes and job

 searching (in a related field).
 If you move to a new home because of a job

-change, the mileage rate while moving is 24 cents per mile (these miles are
+change, the mileage rate while moving is 23 cents per mile (these miles are

 deducted on Form 3903, Moving Expenses, if you meet the moving deduction

 Generally, you can use the standard mileage rate

 calculated using the standard mileage rate.